 Nearly every word, every phrase, and every construction is explained and analyzed so that you can gain a true understanding of the material.

 Exemplum regulam praecedit – show them, don’t just tell them!

 Our pedagogical philosophy is that people learn language best when they see real-life uses in context, not merely abstractions.
 We provide Latin instruction using actual authors and texts, drawn from 2300 years of the corpus.
-We cover a variety of great authors of the Latin corpus, including Cicero, Caesar, Vergil, Augustine, Beza, Thomas Aquinas, Erasmus, and Protestant Reformers.
+We cover a variety of great authors of the Latin corpus, including Cicero, Caesar, Vergil, Augustine, Thomas Aquinas, Erasmus, Theodore Beza, and other Protestant Reformers.

 Over 26 Years of Teaching Experience

-Dr. David C. Noe is the chairman of the Philosophy and Classics Department and Associate Professor of Classics at Calvin University in Grand Rapids, MI.
-Dr. Noe is also an experienced translator of Reformation and Post-Reformation works.
+Dr. David C. Noe is the Chairman of the Philosophy and Classics Department and Professor of Classics at Calvin University in Grand Rapids, MI.
+He is also an experienced translator of Reformation and Post-Reformation works.